Mary Axelrad, M.D.

 Assistant Professor - Bristol

 I am an East Tennessee native who is passionate about my Appalachian roots.
 I went to Centre College in Danville, KY for undergrad where I majored in religion and played soccer.
 I returned to east Tennessee to attended ETSU Quillen COM for medical school and I am excited to continue my medical education close to home.
 At Quillen, I participated in the rural primary care tract which cultivated my interest in providing care in small communities.
 Ultimately, I would like to practice in rural east Tennessee with an emphasis on obstetrics and women’s health.
-I consider myself a sports enthusiast, both paying and watching.
+I consider myself a sports enthusiast, both playing and watching.
 I enjoy cheering on my Tennessee Volunteers and the United States national soccer team, winning as many intramural championships as possible, and enjoying the mountains with all they have to offer.